tktracker/IntuneDocs/intune/protect/skycure-mtd-connector-integration.md

 - The Azure AD account must be a global administrator account to perform the integration.
 ### Network Setup

-You can make sure your network is properly configured for integration with SEP Mobile setup by referring to the Symantec article [Setting up your network configuration](https://portal.skycure.com/articles/Documentation/Setting-up-your-network-configuration-26-8-2016).
+You can make sure your network is properly configured for integration with SEP Mobile setup by referring to the Symantec article [Configuring SEP Manager after installation](https://support.symantec.com/us/en/article.HOWTO80819.html).

 ### Full integration vs. Read-only